Pretriangulated 2-representations via dg algebra 1-morphisms: Dg 2 -categories and 2 -representations

 The dg $2$-functor $(-)^\circ\colon \cC\tworep \to \cC^\circ \tworep$ is, in a certain sense, left dg $2$-adjoint to restriction $\bfN\mapsto \left.\bfN\right|_{\cC}$ along the inclusion of $\cC$ into $\cC^\circ$. \begin{lemma} There are dg equivalences

 where $\bfN$ is a dg idempotent complete pretriangulated $2$-representation of $\cC^\circ$ and $\bfM\in \cC\tworep$.

-In particular, the dg $2$-functor $(-)^\circ$ restricts to a dg biequivalence on the full $2$-subcategories of dg idempotent complete pretriangulated $2$-representations. \end{lemma} \begin{proof} The dg functor $E$ is defined by extending a morphism of $2$-representations $\Phi\colon \bfM\to \left.\bfN\right|_{\cC}$ of $\cC$ by setting
+In particular, the dg $2$-functor $(-)^\circ$ restricts to a dg biequivalence on the full $2$-sub\-cat\-e\-go\-ries of dg idempotent complete pretriangulated $2$-representations. \end{lemma} \begin{proof} The dg functor $E$ is defined by extending a morphism of $2$-representations $\Phi\colon \bfM\to \left.\bfN\right|_{\cC}$ of $\cC$ by setting

 The target of this dg functor is $\bfN(\ti)\simeq \bfN(\ti)^\circ$ since $\bfN$ is dg idempotent complete.
 The dg functor $R$ is simply given by restricting to $\bfN(\ti)\subset \bfN(\ti)^\circ$.
 Given a dg morphism $\Psi\colon \bfM^\circ\to \bfN$ and an object $(X,e)$ in $\bfN(\ti)$, it is clear that $E(\Psi)_\ti(X,e)=(\Psi_\ti(X), \Psi_\ti(e))$ gives a splitting for the idempotent $\Psi_\ti(e)$ and is hence isomorphic to $\Psi_\ti(X,e)$. \end{proof}